iguessthislldo/opendds-devguide-converter/devguide/xtypes.rst

 The DDS XTypes (Extensible and Dynamic Topic Types) specification loosens the requirement on applications to have a common notion of data types.
 Using XTypes, the application developer adds IDL annotations that indicate where the types may vary between publisher and subscriber and how those variations are handled by the middleware.

-This release of OpenDDS implements the XTypes specification version 1.3 at the Basic Conformance level, except for the Dynamic Types API.
+This release of OpenDDS implements the XTypes specification version 1.3 at the Basic Conformance level, with a partial implementation of the Dynamic Language Binding.
-Some features described by the specification are not yet implemented in OpenDDS -- those are noted below in section :ref:`Unsupported Features`.
+Some features described by the specification are not yet implemented in OpenDDS — those are noted below in section :ref:`Unimplemented Features`.
 This includes IDL annotations that are not yet implemented.
 The “Specification Differences” section (:ref:`Differences from the specification`) describes situations where the implementation of XTypes in OpenDDS departs from or infers something about the specification.
 Specification issues have been raised for these situations.